TheBLVD/wordpress-subclub/readme.txt

 = Can I edit a premium post? =

+You can edit the except in your Wordpress post, but can not edit the premium content hosted on sub.club.
 We currently do not support editing of premium posts using this plugin.
-You can edit the except in your Wordpress post, but can not edit the premium content hosted on sub.club.
 We recommend to delete your Wordpress post and create a new premium post instead.
-We're expecting to release more features to this plugin soon.
+By default, we'll delete your sub.club post when you delete the related Wordpress post.

 == Changelog ==